SamRajeev/Daily_Planner_3/README.md

 # Daily Planner

 Helps you to plan your day with ease.
-You can shedule your events and it reminds you so that you don't miss it.
+You can schedule your events and it reminds you so that you don't miss it.

 ## How can you use it ?

-First make sure you have the applications given in the requirements.txt Download and start the project.
+First make sure you have the applications given in the requirements.txt

+Download and start the project.

 ## How it works ?